risckaust/risc-documentations/docs/source/1-flight-gazebo.rst

   chmod +x setpoints_node.py

 Make a **launch** folder.
 We will create a ROS launch file to run everything at once.
+Open the launch file and understand what every line executes.

 .. code-block:: bash